USS Walter C. Wann: World War II

 Arriving back off Samar on 25 October to commence the day's air strikes, TG 77.4 received reconnaissance reports indicating the closing presence of a large Japanese surface force; and, by 0700, the northern carrier group, TU 77.4.3, was under attack.
 Walter C. Wann, with the southern carrier group, screened her charges as they launched all available aircraft while retiring to the southeast.
 By 0900, the enemy forces— reported as consisting of three battleships, eight cruisers, and numerous destroyers—closed the southern group.
 On the horizon to the northward could be seen pillars of smoke from the death struggle of the northern group—four groups of shell splashes suddenly erupted astern of Walter C. Wann as the enemy dropped in their heavy shells and groped for the range.
 While the destroyers of the southern group prepared to make smoke and dash in, in a suicidal torpedo attack, Walter C. Wann and her sister ships formed a circular screen around the highly vulnerable escort carriers.
 Air strikes and torpedo attacks had by 1100 diverted the Japanese from the carriers, and the range opened to 40 mi, thus ending the immediate threat to the southern group.

 After retiring to the Admiralty Islands, Walter C. Wann anchored at Seeadler Harbor on 3 November.
 Walter C. Wann again came close to being damaged at Manus on 10 November when the auxiliary vessel Mount Hood blew up in a cataclysmic blast which atomized the ammunition ship and damaged many other ships in the immediate area.
-Walter C. Wann, 2000 yd off the doomed ship's port quarter, found herself showered by debris from the exploding ammunition ship but fortunately sustained only minimal damage, and none of her crew were hurt.
+Walter C. Wann, 2000 yd off the doomed ship's port quarter, found herself showered by debris from the exploding ammunition ship but sustained only minimal damage, and none of her crew were hurt.

 Back on escort duty on 27 November, the destroyer escort screened Transport Division 10 on its voyage to Cape Gloucester, New Britain, arriving at Borgen Bay on 28 November.
 She conducted antisubmarine screening off the entrance to the bay until proceeding independently to Manus on 30 November—anchoring at Seeadler Harbor in December.
 While at Manus, the ship received additional radio equipment, thus outfitting herself for her new duty of landing craft control ship during the Lingayen Gulf landings on the Philippine island of Luzon.
 A round-trip voyage to and from New Britain preceded her linking up with TG 79.6; and, on 15 December, Capt.
 E. A. Seay (Commander, TG 79.6, and Commander, LST Flotilla 14) embarked with his staff; Walter C. Wann then departed for training exercises and acted as flag and control ship.
 Capt.
 Seay then disembarked on 22 December and transferred to LST-610.